markirb/backup-dockerized/README.md

 You cannot and should not override ANY volumes for your own safety...
 When you're done, you can replace the volume in your docker-compose and restart your services.

-## GPG Key
+## GPG

-Generate a new GPG key with
+Generate a new GPG key pair with

 ```
 docker-compose exec backup-scheduler ./gpg.sh gen-key
 ```

 **Copy your random password and Key-ID for later use in env**

+Your Key-ID is the one listed after `ssb   rsa2048/`, if you use the other one you run into [this](https://superuser.com/questions/1193910/duplicity-duply-volume-was-signed-by-key-x-not-y-task-restore-failed-with)

 **You should also export your key and password and back it up somewhere safe with**